arangodb/docs-hugo/site/content/3.11/arangograph/deployments/upgrades-and-versioning.md

 within ArangoGraph.
 When a new minor version is released on the ArangoGraph platform, an email is sent out to inform you of this release.

-You are not forced to upgrade to the next major version until all other previous release channels have reached their end of life.
-For example, if you are running the `3.9` release channel and it reaches end of life, you are going to be upgraded to `3.10` rather than `3.11`.
-Typically, this would provide a window of upgrade of around 12 months.
-It is recommended to pro-actively test with and upgrade to the latest release channel when it becomes available, rather than waiting for the end of life of your existing release channel with a forced upgrade.
+If the ArangoDB version that you are currently using is no longer available on the ArangoGraph platform, you are forced to upgrade to the next available version.
+Prior to the removal of the version, an email is sent out to inform you of this forced upgrade.

 #### Patch Versions (`x.y.Z`)